-For more than 45 years, since its founding in 1969, Friends of Roseville Parks has raised more than $425,000 to beautify the parks of our community and make the spaces more useful. not only Roseville residents but all who come to enjoy the bounteous green spaces in our community.
+Since its founding in 1969, Friends of Roseville Parks (FOR Parks) has raised more than $520,000 to beautify the parks of our community and make the spaces more useful, for Roseville residents and all who come to enjoy the bounteous green spaces in our community.

 In the 1980s, the name Friends of Roseville Parks was adopted as the group decided to expand from fundraising only for Central Park.
 As a 501-3c organization, FOR Parks was also able to garner lottery proceeds as that diversion gained hold.